-Miami is weird, plain and simple, and its accommodations follow the lead.
-Unique and experimental, Magic City hosts a collection of strange overnight settings that make your stay unforgettable, to say the least.
+Miami is weird, plain, and simple, and its accommodations follow the lead.
+This unique and experimental, Magic City hosts a collection of strange overnight settings that make your stay unforgettable, to say the least.

 While you can always find a cheap chain hotel or motel in the Miami area, that isn’t any fun, especially when there are more interesting spots that meet any budget.
 After several treks through the Sunshine State, we have a good understanding of the Miami hotel scene, whether it be low-cost or luxury accommodations.
 So, follow our lead and peruse our list of the best places to stay in Miami Florida that highlight the top luxury spots, boutique hotels, and affordable places that are clean, comfortable, unique, and provide a solid reflection of Miami.